jedrzejme/DynamicDNSUsingCloudflare/readme.md

 ## Purpose
 Assigning domain to changing IP address.
 Changing IP address is commonly occurring at home.

+## To do
+* Combine autorun.py and main.py to one file

 ## Other informations
 This project is not created by Cloudflare Inc., but it uses Cloudflare Inc. API to edit DNS zones.